 Syrinx provided an email response noting that three species of large shrubs/trees were included in the upper embankment planting mix, notably Acacia Saligna.
+It is very possible that additional endemic tall shrubs/trees have self seeded, like Eucalptus rudis, Melaleuca rhaphiophylla, particularly near and in the swale areas.

 Acacia Saligna are short-lived pioneering species that were introduced in the early rehabilitation to assist with improving soils and supporting the establishment of other species.